Simran-B/gitbook-plugin-anchorjs/README.md

 # Anchor.js for Gitbook

-Adds deep links to headlines.
+Adds deep links to headlines using AnchorJS v4.1.0.

 ```js
 {